 If the TikTok algorithm builds psychological profiles on each user, here’s what that type of AI computing would entail:

-Whenever your “personal” algorithm is fired off, your smartphone app must make a call to TikTok’s centralised machine-learning network.
+Whenever your “personal” algorithm is fired off, your smartphone app must call TikTok’s centralised machine-learning network.
 Then, the central network must process all variables, decide on an outcome, and deliver the result to your smartphone.

 From a business perspective, the process comes with two significant drawbacks:

 1. AI server calls are expensive.
 2“Sufficient algorithm performance is one of the major cost factors to consider because accurate predictions require several rounds of tuning sessions, which raises the cost of implementing AI … Continue reading

 2. Individual human behaviour is still an AI challenge.
 3“Human beings are most often an integrated part of complex systems.
 In order to describe such a system with appropriate accuracy it is necessary to model the human components with the same accuracy … Continue reading

 Two great examples of current commercially viable AI capabilities are Siri and Alexa.
 Your spoken words are uploaded to the cloud, analysed using artificial intelligence, and the outcome is then delivered back to your device.
 Siri and Alexa are exciting technologies but have quite limited capabilities.

 What if there’s a way to design a social media algorithm that’s a) faster, b) cheaper, and c) more accurate?